Block Model Importation

 1.4.
 Geo-reference system, Origin, and Dimension

-Upon clicking Next, the CSV file will be imported into MiningMath, and it will request additional data related to the block model geo-reference system, that can be coordinates or index.
+Upon clicking Next, the CSV file will be imported into MiningMath, and show data related to the block model geo-reference system, that can be coordinates or index.
 The next steps are to place the origin accordingly with your mining package and the block dimension as illustrated in Figure 4.
 The origin of this project was x=3,475, y=6,480, and z=285, and the block dimensions were 30 meters in each coordinate.

 1.5.
 Field Type Assignment